Melvyn Bragg: Personal life

 Bragg has publicly discussed two nervous breakdowns that he has suffered, one in his teens and another in his 30s.
 His first breakdown began at the age of 13.
 Inspired by a passage in Wordsworth's The Prelude, he found ways to cope, including exploring the outdoors and the adoption of a strong work ethic, as well as meeting his first girlfriend.
 The second followed his first wife's suicide.
 He traces the origin of a lifelong nervousness of public speaking to the experience of giving a reading from the lectern as a choirboy at the age of six.

 At the age of 75, he was profiled in the BBC Two television programme Melvyn Bragg: Wigton to Westminster, first broadcast on 18 July 2015.
-He lives in Hampstead, London, but still owns a house near his home town of Wigton.
+He lives in Hampstead Hill Gardens in Hampstead, London, but still owns a house near his home town of Wigton.
 He is a member of the Garrick and Chelsea Arts clubs.

 He also takes an interest in football, supporting both Carlisle United and Arsenal.
 He is the vice president of the Carlisle United Supporters Club London Branch.

-Bragg is a relative of Sir William Henry Bragg and his son Sir Lawrence Bragg, who were awarded the Nobel Prize in Physics in 1915 for their work in x-ray crystal structure analysis.
+Bragg is a relative of Sir William Henry Bragg and his son, Sir Lawrence Bragg, who were awarded the Nobel Prize in Physics in 1915 for their work in X-ray crystal structure analysis.
 He presented a Radio 4 programme on the subject in August 2013.